Eronred/handy-arrows/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the gallery.

 ## 🤝 Contributing

 I welcome contributions!
-Please follow these steps:

 ## 📞 Contact

-If you have any questions or suggestions, please open an issue or contact [X/Twitter](x.com/imeronn).
+If you have any questions or suggestions, please open an issue or contact [X/Twitter](http://x.com/imeronn).

 Happy coding! 🎉